YaelDillies/LeanCamCombi/README.md

 * The four functions theorem and related discrete correlation inequalities: FKG inequality, Holley inequality, Daykin inequality, Marica-Schönheim inequality
 * The Birkhoff representation theorem, non-categorical version
+* The Cauchy-Davenport theorem for general groups, and also for linearly ordered cancellative semigroup
 * Shatterings of sets, the Sauer-Shelah lemma and the Vapnik-Chervonenkis dimension
 * Sublattices
 * Strongly convex functions